bridgetmaddison/bridgetmaddisoncbt-site/content/about-me.md

 I have been working within Adult Primary Care Mental Services for just over 12 years, completing my Postgraduate Qualification in CBT in 2010.
-I now share my time between NHS based work and offering three mornings of Private Practice from the Wellbeing Centre In Malvern, Worcestershire.
+I now share my time between NHS based work and offering three mornings of Private Practice from the Beacon Clinic in Malvern, Worcestershire.

 Alongside my individual work with patients, I am a Clinical Supervisor within the NHS.
 I am also involved with the development and facilitation of